-Wastewater from crude palm oil production is among the most concentrated agro-industrial effluents, marked by very high organic loads, suspended solids, and variable composition.
-Conventional treatments often struggle to consistently remove recalcitrant pollutants such as phenolics, color compounds, and emulsified oil.
-As a result, adsorption has gained global attention as a versatile and efficient alternative.
-This review summarizes recent advances in adsorption technologies for crude palm oil wastewater treatment.
-It highlights progress in adsorbent development, including biochar, mineral composites, layered double hydroxides, magnetic hybrids, and other engineered materials.
-Key removal mechanisms for organics, nutrients, and colloids are examined alongside insights from kinetic, isotherm, and thermodynamic studies.
-The integration of adsorption with biological, membrane, and oxidation processes is also discussed, demonstrating improved removal efficiency and effluent stability.
-Major challenges remain, particularly in mechanical stability, regeneration, competitive adsorption, and large-scale validation.
-Future research should prioritize process intensification, sustainable regeneration methods, circular-economy-based adsorbent production, and life-cycle assessment.
+Wastewater from crude palm oil production is among the most concentrated agro-industrial effluents, characterized by very high organic loads, suspended solids, and variable composition.
+Conventional treatments often struggle to consistently remove recalcitrant pollutants, such as phenolics, colored compounds, and emulsified oil.
+As a result, adsorption has gained global attention as a versatile and efficient alternative method.
+This review summarizes the recent advances in adsorption technologies for crude palm oil wastewater treatment.
+This review highlights the progress in adsorbent development, including biochar, mineral composites, layered double hydroxides, magnetic hybrids, and other engineered materials.
+The key removal mechanisms for organics, nutrients, and colloids are examined, alongside insights from kinetic, isotherm, and thermodynamic studies.
+The integration of adsorption with biological, membrane, and oxidation processes is also discussed, demonstrating improved removal efficiency and enhanced effluent stability compared to individual processes.
+Major challenges remain, particularly in terms of mechanical stability, regeneration, competitive adsorption, and large-scale validation.
+Future research should prioritize process intensification, sustainable regeneration methods, circular economy-based adsorbent production, and life cycle assessment.
 Overall, adsorption represents a promising pathway toward more sustainable and reliable crude palm oil wastewater management

 Copyrights © 2026